It’s time to say goodbye to meeting expectations

 9. To act a certain way just because of how you look or dress

 Newsflash… Our appearance doesn’t define us!
-We can express ourselves through the way we dress but that doesn’t mean people are allowed to pass judgment based on appearance.
+We can express ourselves through the way we dress but that doesn’t mean people are allowed to pass judgement based on appearance.

 10. To have certain views because of your family or social background